noobfromPitt/noobfrompitt.github.io/_posts/2020-05-28-research-nmappacketanalysis.md

 ![2-sv-http-999-1]({{site.url}}{{site.baseurl}}/images/research/nmappacketanalysis/2-sv-http-999-1.png)

-We can see that after initial connection, it sends random bytes (JRMI..K) in packet 11 And host replies to this with a http 400 error in packet 16
+We can see that after initial connection, it sends random bytes (JRMI..K) in packet 11 And host replies to this with a http 400 error in packet 16.
+We can see the whole conversation with follow -> TCP stream (or "tcp.stream eq 1" filter)

 ![2-sv-http-999-2]({{site.url}}{{site.baseurl}}/images/research/nmappacketanalysis/2-sv-http-999-2.png)

-After this, `nmap` sends a bunch of `http` requests. `http` version can be extracted from the headers of the responses.
-These requests are sent by the .nse scripts (/usr/share/nmap/scripts) `nmap` runs.
-Debug flags can be added to get information about which scripts are running - `nmap -sV -d --version-trace 10.0.2.12 -p 999`.
+Now `nmap` knows http is running on this port.
+So next, it sends a bunch of `http` requests. `http` version can be extracted from the headers of the responses.
+These requests are sent by the .nse scripts (/usr/share/nmap/scripts) run by `nmap`.
+Debug flags can be added to get information about which scripts are running `nmap -sV -d --version-trace 10.0.2.12 -p 999`.
 Following output shows just the scripts part of whole debug log

 ```
 NSE: Starting vmware-version M:55f671ba3738 against 10.0.2.12:999.